 The roller coaster came to a sudden stop.
 With eyes closed, Timmy screamed as his hand gripped the armbar.

 Timmy couldn’t believe he had just ridden the newest ride in the entire theme park: “The Big Bad Bull.”
-He could still feel the twist and turns as he planted his feet on firm ground again.
-He refocused his eyes to the light and peered back at the dark tunnel he had just exited.
+He could still feel the twists and turns as he planted his feet on firm ground again.
+But he refocused his eyes on the light and peered back at the dark tunnel he had just exited.
 “I have just conquered my greatest fear,” he muttered.

 You shall remember all the way which the Lord your God has led you in the wilderness these forty years, that He might humble you, testing you, to know what was in your heart, whether you would keep His commandments or not.

 One morning, I awoke, thinking about this scripture God had placed on my wife’s heart a few days before.
 God had earlier placed it on my heart while I temporarily stayed in a hotel because of a flood at our home.
 It was as if God were saying, “Let Me remind you both to remember My ways.”
 At the time, I needed to refocus.

 Just as Timmy navigated the dark tunnel and then reentered the light, we can refocus on the Savior after dark spiritual moments.